LottieFiles/jlottie/readme.md

-# Jlottie
+# jlottie

-> **Jlottie** is a lottie player written in javascript with an emphasis on minimizing the overall memory footprint, processor demand, and file size of the player.
+> **jlottie** is a lottie player written in javascript with an emphasis on minimizing the overall memory footprint,
+> processor demand, and file size of the player.

 ## Demo